bGarciaMarti/CS4500/README.md

 Description of Project: 2 – 3 Sentences
 ==========
+Task 1 "This program will read the strings from "strings.txt", distribute the task among 10 threads, and print the total number of substrings found."

 Pseudocode: This can be a picture, drawing, sketch, or digitally produced.
 For example, if you hand-wrote it on a sheet of paper, convert it into and image and paste it here.
 If you typed it